onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-03-21-2025.md

 **Done last sprint**

-- Completed KR 1: Cross-VM is live with demo video, docs, and packages.
+- Completed KR 1: Cross-VM is live with demo video, docs, packages, and marketing.
 Coming out of alpha soon.
 - Started work on KR 2: Flow React Hooks Library is now in progress.
 - Completed KR 3: Experimental soft finality flag will go out in the next FCL release.